Introduction – Rice Variety in Pakistan:

 PK-386 – A Versatile Performer:

 Developed at the Rice Research Institute in Kala Shah Kaku, PK-386 is a long-grain non-aromatic rice variety that is early-maturing and high-yielding.
-It has an average grain length of 6.8 mm and is valued for its price, clean look, and superb cooking outcomes.
+The average grain length measures 6.8 mm, and consumers value it for its price, clean look, and superb cooking outcomes.

-Although it lacks the scent of Basmati, it is a dependable export-quality rice that is utilized in value rice packaging, catering, and institutions.
+Although it lacks the scent of Basmati, producers regard it as a dependable export-quality rice that companies utilize in value rice packaging, catering, and institutions.

 Procurement Advice: Widely available in the districts of Sheikhupura and Gujranwala in Punjab.
 Central Punjab’s rice processing facilities or reputable vendors can handle large requests.